-The facilitator’s role is not to be a teacher but to help participants to help themselves.
+The facilitator’s role is not to be a teacher but to help participants to collaborate effectively.
 Facilitators are part of the course team and are involved in the planning and administration of the course with weekly meetings during the course.
 The facilitator keeps a record of participants’ activity and monitors progress, following up as necessary.
 The facilitator is responsible for the PBL group and is expected to make sure that all participants feel included in the group and that the work proceeds smoothly.

 Before the course, the facilitator should meet her/his co-facilitator and agree on how to work together.
 Guidelines are available to help this.
 The most important part of the facilitator’s role is to create a community spirit in your group: